coolsoftwaretyler/mst-performance-testing/readme.md

 Since we run scenarios in node with `node /path/to/scenario.js`, it would be awesome if there was some way we could run a given scenario with `hermes`.

-Of course, you can [build Hermes from source](https://hermesengine.dev/docs/building-and-running#building-on-linux-and-macos), but the engine doesn't implement many features people are used to writing in Node.js, browsers, or React Native itself.
-Fortunately, Hermes has an (unsupported) tool, called [`node-hermes`](https://github.com/tmikov/hermes/tree/fb7a2486787a2659f194936573c9a2cd1370541b/tools/node-hermes), which will in fact run a JavaScript bundle like `node-hermes /path/to/bundle.js`
+Of course, you can [build Hermes from source](https://hermesengine.dev/docs/building-and-running#building-on-linux-and-macos), but the engine doesn't implement some critical APIs for writing useful MST scenarios.
+Fortunately, Hermes has an (unsupported) tool, called [`node-hermes`](https://github.com/tmikov/hermes/tree/fb7a2486787a2659f194936573c9a2cd1370541b/tools/node-hermes), which will run a JavaScript bundle like `node-hermes /path/to/bundle.js`

 If you want to get a `node-hermes` binary on your machine, [follow the building instructions](https://hermesengine.dev/docs/building-and-running#building-on-linux-and-macos) for the Release Build, but where they tell you to run: